-The unfortunate thing about so-called ditch weed is that it’s actually the entire history of marijuana.
+The unfortunate thing about so-called ditch weed is that it’s actually the entire history of marijuana, be it indica or sativa.
 Ditch weed, or as it used to be known, landrace strains, is considered to be bad quality marijuana.
 The problem with this definition is that at one point they were the only available strains of marijuana, and all of the other marijuana strains came from them.
-The problem nowadays with landrace strains is that everyone’s tolerance is so high from all of the crazy strains they’ve been smoking, landrace strains don’t really hit you or get you high anymore.
+The problem nowadays with landrace strains is that everyone’s tolerance is so high from all of the crazy high psychoactive effects strains provide, that landrace cannabis strains don’t really hit you or get you high anymore.
+Is it sativa, indica, or hybrid strains?
+It's hard to tell!
 This is a real shame, as some of the landrace strains are actually exceptionally tasty.
 However, the average THC content of a landrace strain or ‘ditch weed’ strain is about 8%.
-You see, people from countries who haven’t been hit by the hype of new strains post their grows on Facebook groups and get laughed at.
+You see, people from countries who haven’t been hit by the hype of new cannabis strains post their grows on Facebook groups and get laughed at.
 What a lot of the people who are laughing don’t realise is that without these ditch weed strains, they wouldn’t have their 40% strains.
 It’s a tragedy really, and the further we move from landrace strains, the worse off we will be.
 The problem with these modern, exceptionally dank strains is that they have very high THC percentages, and very low CBD percentages.
 Now, a lot of stoners would call me out for saying this, but I’m not convinced that massively high THC doses with 0% CBD is good for the brain.
+It certainly isn't great for depression anxiety or other medical needs.
 Weed isn’t bad for you if it’s smoked as it was supposed to be smoked.
-However, these incredibly strong strains and ridiculously strong concentrates could, very well, be bad for you.
+However, these incredibly strong cannabis strains and ridiculously strong concentrates could, very well, be bad for you.
 More research needs to be done to be sure.
-The other thing to note is that the people who are still smoking ‘ditch weed’ probably get as high, or nearly as high, as those with high tolerances smoking 40% THC strains.
+The other thing to note is that the people who are still smoking ‘ditch weed’ probably get as high, or nearly as high, as those with high tolerances smoking 40% THC cannabis strains.
 It’s similar to someone used to drinking drinking vodka, and a person who isn’t used to drinking drinks a beer: they’ll get almost as drunk as each other.
 The same is true with THC tolerance and with ditch weed.
-One thing that is definitely true however, is that landrace strains do not taste as good as some of the modern strains, which do have an absolutely incredible flavour.
+One thing that is definitely true however, is that landrace strains do not taste as good as some of the modern strains like Sour Diesel or Hindu Kush, which do have an absolutely incredible flavour.
 Other names for this include schwag weed, brown weed, dirt weed, super weed brothers, or kine bud.

 Names for weed